 Only for him to return once more after dying in series 4, and shaking things up again, although this is all Morgana's fault.

-Pacey even compares Dawson/Joey to Romeo/Juliet in 5x05
+Pacey even compares Dawson/Joey to Romeo/Juliet in 5.05.

 Jen asks Dawson how he and Joey "the star-crossed lovers'' are doing in season two.

 One Tree Hill: Lucas and Peyton.
-They were described as being star crossed lovers who were meant to be together by the series creator Mark Schwahn.
+They were described as being destined soul mates who were meant to be together by the series creator Mark Schwahn.
 They had to overcome many obstacles and issues over the course of the series.

 The Vampire Diaries: Stefan and Elena.
-This is mostly due to Stefan and Elena being two different species (Stefan, a vampire and Elena, a human) and the struggle that comes along with being an interspecies couple.
-Stefan and Elena also have faced many issues and obstacles over the course of the series that have tried to tear them apart and keep the two from being together.
-However, as evidence from the series so far, Stefan and Elena somehow manage to overcome the tough struggles that they face and find their way back together.
+They are two different species (Stefan, a vampire and Elena, a human, although now this is subverted as Elena is now a vampire) and the constant struggle that comes along with being an interspecies couple has managed to cause them to endure much pain, struggles and tragedy.
+Stefan and Elena have also faced many issues and obstacles over the course of the series that have tried and have even managed to tear them apart constantly and prevent the two from being and staying together.
+Stefan/Elena are also descended from an ancient 2,000+ year old love story which took place during 1st Century B.C. between two Ancient Greek star-crossed lovers and destined soulmates, Silas/Amara.
+Stefan and Elena are Silas and Amara's doppelgängers and very distant descendants.

 In the series Smallville, Clark and Lana were often referred as star-crossed lovers.